-The Hummingbird Centre regularly provides Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), behavioural, cognitive, learning and trauma assessments to families within the Newcastle, Lake Macquarie and Hunter Valley region.
+The Hummingbird Centre regularly provides Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), behavioural, cognitive, learning and trauma assessments to children and adults within the Newcastle, Lake Macquarie and Hunter Valley region.
 We also offer assessments for Disability Support Pension applications.
-Using gold standard assessment tools and clinical observations, our clinicians can assist your family with a formal diagnosis and provide guidance for helping your child reach their full potential.
-All assessments include the administration of relevant tools and scales, a formal written report and an in-person feedback session.
+Using gold standard assessment tools and clinical observations, our clinicians can assist you with a formal diagnosis and provide guidance for reaching full potential.
 For further information, or to request a quote, please contact our Assessments team on 02 4946 0919.

 Please note that Mental Health Care Plans cannot be used towards assessments, but a small rebate may be applicable with a ASD Assessment referral from the GP/Paediatrician/Psychiatrist.

-Attention Deficit Hyperactivity Disorder (ADHD) assessments are available through our Newcastle and Warners Bay clinics.
+Attention Deficit Hyperactivity Disorder (ADHD) assessments are available through our Newcastle, Broadmeadow and Warners Bay clinics.
 Our Psychologists assess for ADHD in children over 6 years, as well as adults.
 ADHD evaluations include a range of psychological assessments as well as a formal diagnosis process including a paediatrician and/or psychiatrist.
-Our clinicians can help connect you with relevant professionals to complete this evaluation process.
 Depending on the individual circumstances, an ADHD assessment may involve the: